 Celibacy is definitely a great way to take a step back to figure out what you want and need from relationships.
 So don’t be afraid to take the step if you need to.

-*image from Pinterest.
+*image from Pexels.